nathanjhood/OrfanidisBiquad/README.md

     }

++ Notes:

+DFI utlizes a total of four samples of delay ("z-1").
+This (comparatively) higher number of unit delays present in the DFI structure make this arrangement relatively unstable when modulating the parameters while simultaneously passing audio, resulting in loud (and potentially damaging) clicks and pops in the resulting audio.
+In our test workbench (running as a VST3 effect in Reaper), even just moderate sweeps of the filter frequency control can incur signal overloads significant enough to trigger the in-built "channel auto-mute" safety feature, which avoids sending potentially damaging signals to the audio playback device and speakers.

 # Direct Form II;

 Direct Form II (also known as the "canonical" form, at least of the two discussed thus far) uses the same arrangement of coefficents, but only two unit delays - it also has what may be viewed as a "second" feedback path, here denoted as W(n);

++ Calculus:

 ![Direct Form II calc W](https://github.com/StoneyDSP/OrfanidisBiquad/blob/79913795b69fea84185d890bc17b1998918f8e5e/Res/DFII%20w.svg)

 ![Direct Form II calc Y](https://github.com/StoneyDSP/OrfanidisBiquad/blob/79913795b69fea84185d890bc17b1998918f8e5e/Res/DFII%20y.svg)

++ Flow diagram:

 ![Direct Form II](https://github.com/StoneyDSP/OrfanidisBiquad/blob/532db8ad616b7c0ed7f51e13772adba6b54e5cf3/Res/496px-Digital_Biquad_Direct_Form_2_Untransformed.svg.png)

++ Implementation:

 ![Direct Form II core](https://github.com/StoneyDSP/OrfanidisBiquad/blob/8cab54019b024ef532892ee12846403297755c02/Res/Workbench%20-%20DFII%20(coded%20by%20StoneyDSP).png)

++ Pseudo-code:

     {